urbanopt/urbanopt.github.io/workflows/photovoltaic.md

 # Solar Photovoltaics Workflows

-As of version 0.6.3, URBANopt&trade; supports community photovoltaic and ground mount photovoltaic workflows.
+As of version 0.6.3, URBANopt&trade; supports community photovoltaic and ground mount photovoltaic workflows in addition to the rooftop photovoltaic workflow supported by previous versions.

 ## Community Photovoltaics